Enhanced Combat Helmet (United States)

-It is planned to be succeeded by the Integrated Head Protection System.
+The US Army is in the process of replacing it with the Integrated Head Protection System.

 Design

 The ECH's profile is very similar to the Advanced Combat Helmet (ACH) but is thicker; they can be differentiated from the ACH by the different chinstrap.
 The ECH helmet's shell is made of an ultra-high-molecular-weight polyethylene (UHMWPE) material.
-The helmet provides 35% better protection against small-arms fire and fragmentation than the Advanced Combat Helmet, and it protects against certain rifle projectiles.
-The helmet is of the "tactical cut" type and thus offers less coverage but does enable better mobility.
+The helmet provides 35% better protection against small-arms fire and fragmentation than the ACH, and it protects against certain rifle projectiles.
 The helmet is compatible with camouflage fabric helmet covers.
 The helmet has been shown nearly impenetrable to fragments fired by test guns.
 In a v50 test, guns were unable to attain the velocity required to get 50% of the fragments through a helmet.
 The helmet's design allows for the addition of devices such as communications and night-vision equipment.

-The ECH has a 4-point chinstrap/napestrap head retention system.
+The ECH has a 4-point chinstrap and napestrap head retention system.
 The Marine/Navy and Army variants are differentiated in that the Marine/Navy version uses an X-Back retention system (called the Class I) and the Army uses the H-Back retention system (called the Class II).

 A high cut variant of the ECH with side accessory rails and a contour similar to the Ops-Core FAST (Future Assault Shell Technology) helmet already in use by special operations forces was issued to Marine combat arms units beginning in 2021.
 Unlike in the earlier version of the helmet, the distinctive D-ring attachment at the jawline is not present in this design.